So that was beginning of the end of rabies, right?

 In the same way, if your computer becomes infected with a virus, your anti-virus software or online service can attempt to remove the virus before additional damage occurs.
 This last-ditch effort may or may not be successful, depending on the nature of the virus infecting your computer.
 That’s why it’s best to avoid exposure to viruses to begin with.

 Whether we like it or not, computer viruses are here to stay.
 By using the common sense approach outlined above viruses can generally be avoided, which keeps your computer happy, healthy, and out of the hospital.
 A service like Dell Tech Concierge can set up your PC to maximize the protection provided by your antivirus software.
-If your computer does get infected, the specialists at Dell Tech Concierge can cure the disease and get your PC back up and running.Tags: Security,Technology
+If your computer does get infected, the specialists at Dell Tech Concierge can cure the disease and get your PC back up and running.Tags: IT Security,Technology